fedemoretto11/SuperMusicChanguito/README.md

 - Complete shopping cart developed in JavaScript.
 - Uses the Mercado Libre API to retrieve product information.
+- Use the Mercado Pago API to simulate the payment of the products.
 - Design and functionality developed from scratch.